Heavy haulage is one of the industries that could be disrupted by new autonomous vehicle technology, and Peloton knows it.

-The announcement by the Californian startup of its “Follow” function introduces something new in the general picture.
+The Californian startup's announcement of its "Follow" function introduces something new to the overall picture.
 With this new technology, heavy vehicle drivers will be able to guide other robotic vehicles that can follow them.
 The system includes an intelligent steering system and a set of brakes based on radar technology.
-The “follower” trucks mimic the driving of the leader vehicle driven by a human, accelerating and braking accordingly.
+The "follower" trucks mimic the driving of the leader vehicle driven by a human, accelerating and braking accordingly.

-Whether you see it as simpler autonomous driving technology or just transitional, there's no doubt that it makes things a lot easier.
+Whether you consider it a simpler autonomous driving technology or just a transitional one, there is no doubt that it makes things a lot easier.
 Whatever the duration of the tests before its final adoption, this technology can instantly double the productivity and safety of road freight transport.

-"Human drivers are better than the best sensor in the world, and they will help us accelerate the advent of autonomous driving and improve performance," says the CEO of Peloton Technology, Josh Switkes.
+"Human drivers are better than the best sensor in the world, and they will help us accelerate the advent of autonomous driving and improved performance," says the CEO of Peloton Technology, Josh Switches.